Title: Travel and Business Expense Policy

-Ground Transportation: Ground transportation, especially to and from airports, should be by the least expensive mode of transportation.
-(Hotel shuttles, commuter trains, and busses are recommended over taxies.)
+Ground Transportation: Ground transportation, especially to and from airports, should be by the least expensive mode of transportation (hotel shuttles, commuter trains, and buses are recommended over taxis).
 If the traveler is driving while on College business, he or she may be reimbursed for travel-related expenses such as parking fees and road tolls.
 See Vehicle Use Policy for specific information.

 - If the meal is incurred in a high cost locality, the daily limit will be allowed up to the IRS guidelines for that specific locality.
 Please print per diem rate sheet on the attached link and highlight your locality, and attach to receipt.
-(Domestic per diem rate link)
+Domestic per diem rate

-- Within the Advancement and College Relations or Presidents area, when the meal is with a current or prospective donor, the meal expenditure can be reimbursed in excess of the $40 per day with supervisor approval.
+- Within the Advancement and College Relations or President’s area, when the meal is with a current or prospective donor, the meal expenditure can be reimbursed in excess of the $55 per day with supervisor approval.

 - St. Olaf employees leading groups of students, where the students are provided a limited per diem for meals within IRS guidelines, may also receive the same per diem.

 - Other exceptions may be accepted with detailed explanations and supervisor approval.

 Tipping at the standard rate is reimbursable as long as it falls within the daily meal expense limit.